fynnfluegge/doc-comments-ai/README.md

 ### 2. Local LLM usage
 By using a local LLM no API key is required.
 The recommended way for the installation is `pip` since `CMake` arguments needs to be passed to the `llama.cpp` build for better performance which is not possible with `pipx`.
+You can also use the OpenAI API with this installation.
 > If your are sensitive to your global `pip` packages you may consider to checkout the repo and install and run it manually with `poetry` or `conda`.

 See the following instructions for your machine with `CMake`: [installation-with-hardware-acceleration](https://github.com/abetlen/llama-cpp-python#installation-with-hardware-acceleration)